Pradumnasaraf/permit-github-webhook/README.md

 ## GitHub Membership Changes with Permit

-Code contains a Node.js server that listens for GitHub organization membership events and syncs the data to Permit accordingly.
+The repo contains a Node.js server that listens for GitHub organization membership events and syncs the data to Permit accordingly.
 It uses Redis to store the events for persistence if Permit PDP is down or the server is down.
 It also retries the failed events every 5 minutes and replays the events after a server restart.
 It's to demonstrate event-driven updates from changes in GitHub organization membership to Permit.

 ![GitHub Membership Changes with Permit](/img/event-driven-updates/readme-banner.gif)